 Percent of Course Course Learning

 Assignments Grade Objectives Covered

-Assignment 1: One discussion and narrative per class 5% 1-5
+Assignment 1: One discussion and narrative per class

+for a total of 10 classes 5% 1-5

 Assignment 2: In-class discussion 5% 1-5

-Assignment 3: Engagement Unit Activity 1: Attend a
+Assignment 3: Engagement Unit Activity 1: Attend a 1-4

-Public Meeting and Write a Reflection Paper (Not 1-4
+Public Meeting and Write a Reflection Paper 10%

-needed for URBP 280 students) 10%

 Assignment 4: Engagement Unit Activity 2:

 Participate in One Role Playing Group with a Guest

 Lecturer & Write a Reflection Paper and a Synthesis

-Paper (Not needed for URBP 280 students) 15% 1-4
+Paper 15% 1-4

 Assignment 5: Draft Term Paper 10% 1-3

 Assignment 6: Final Term Paper 30% 1-4

 Assignment 7: Fiscal Impact Exercise 10% 5

 Assignment 8: Cost-Benefit Exercise 10% 5

 Assignment 9: Impact Fee Exercise 5% 4

 Assignments 1 and 2: This class will be a combination of lectures by the instructor, in-class discussion, and presentations by the guest speakers.
 You have to read the assigned material prior to attending that week's class and participate in class discussions.
 Additionally, you have to contribute one question per class (except when a guest speaker visits the class) that you would like to see discussed in the class.
+You need to submit one question per class for a total of 10 classes.
 In addition to the question, describe the main points that you would like to see discussed as part of the discussion generated by that question.
 Write one or two paragraphs (75-100 words).
 This question will be in addition to any question you might want to ask to clarify a concept/part of the reading.
-The question and the description should be emailed to the instructor for that week by Sunday night with the subject line "First Name Last Name Week "x" Discussion Question and Narrative" where "x" stands for the week number.
-See the weekly schedule for the week number.
-Please include the question and description in the body of the email.
-Do not attach it as a separate file.
+The questions and the descriptions are due on Canvas by Monday morning 8 am for the week you choose to submit them.

 In-class discussion requires participation but, more importantly, thoughtful participation.
-You will not be assessed on the amount of participation per se, but rather your contribution to the course learning objectives and class discourse through insightful questions or comments.
+You will not be assessed on the amount of participation per se but rather on your contribution to the course learning objectives and class discourse through insightful questions or comments.

 Assignments 3 and 4: These assignments constitute the 1-unit engagement unit.
-For this unit, you will have to undertake additional activities outside the class hours such as attending public meetings related to the financing of infrastructure and services; writing memos critically analyzing the issues discussed in these public meetings; providing peer responses to such memos written by fellow students; and revising your memo based upon the peer responses.
+For this unit, you will have to undertake additional activities outside the class hours, such as attending public meetings related to the financing of infrastructure and services, writing memos critically analyzing the issues discussed in these public meetings, providing peer responses to such memos written by fellow students, and revising your memo based upon the peer responses.
 Details on how to complete these activities will be provided on handouts distributed in class later in the semester.
-Please note that URBP 280 students do not need to do Assignments 3 and 4.